 Ants are pesky creatures that invade our homes.
 And A.N.T.’s is an acronym for automatic negative thoughts.
 These are self-defeating ways of thinking that pull us down.
 Automatic negative thoughts focus on the worst possible outcome.
 The esteemed therapist Albert Ellis used words like awfulizing and catastrophizing to describe this downward thought spiral.

 According to an article on www.NBCnews.com, roughly 85% of the things people worry about never happen.
-Because most of our worry is useless squashing A.N.T.’s is a powerful self-care tool.
-But this doesn’t mean acting like life is all rainbows and unicorn.
+Because most of our worry is useless, squashing A.N.T.’s is a powerful self-care tool.
+But this doesn’t mean acting like life is all rainbows and unicorns.
 Obviously, it’s not.
 And jumping from one end of the spectrum to the opposite extreme is rarely useful.
 Albert Ellis founded Rational Emotive Behavioral Therapy, or REBT for short.
-This amazing style of therapy has the word rational is built into its name.
+This amazing style of therapy has the word rational built into its name.

 When sad things happen, human beings need to grieve.
-And if someone tries to harm us or our family, anger may be the most appropriate response.
+And if someone tries to harm our family or us, anger may be the most appropriate response.
 Negative emotions—like anger, sadness, fear, and frustration—all serve a purpose.
 The key is not to get stuck in them.
 2 Timothy 1:7 says, “For God hath not given us the spirit of fear, but of power, and of love, and of a sound mind.”
 I like the old King James version that uses the words sound mind.
 God calls us to sound-minded thinking.
 These thoughts are neither overly optimistic nor pessimistic.
 Instead, sound-minded thoughts are in alignment with reality and with God’s word.

 How to Practice Sounded-Minded Thinking

-To squash A.N.T.s follow these steps.
+To squash A.N.T.s, follow these steps.